-Agness and Cez, travellers and bloggers of etramping.com, have visited countries all over the world, gaining new experiences in many of them.
+Agness and Cez, travelers and bloggers of etramping.com, have visited countries all over the world, gaining new experiences in many of them.
 This time, they decided to show us a totally different side of a place, that is usually associated with luxury and abundance.
 It is obviously Dubai, with its luxurious hotels, highest buildings and biggest malls in the world, and extravagant spots.
 Not many people know, that besides all of that, there are also places in Dubai, where you can still learn about its tradition and heritage and experience the amazing desert nature.
 One of them is Dubai Desert Conservation Reserve.

 Dubai Desert Conservation Reserve may seem to be a fairly new establishment (its beginnings go back to 1999).
 It is not much younger than the short history of the ‘modern’ Dubai – as we know it today.
 Considering the age of basically everything else in the city (or even in the whole emirate), its tradition is pretty long when it comes to the ‘Dubai-reality’.